Moola, Queensland: Geography

-Road infrastructure

 The Dalby–Cooyar Road runs through from west to east.
 The Bunya Mountains Road runs to the north-east from the western boundary.

 History

 The name Moola is claimed by Archibald Meston to be an Aboriginal word meaning possum.

 Black Gully Provisional School opened on 19 September 1887 and circa 1891 was renamed Yamsion Provisional School.
 On 1 January 1909 it became Yamsion State School.
 From 1911 it operated as a half-time school in conjunction with King's Tent Provisional School (meaning the two schools shared a single teacher).
 In 1917 it returned to being a full-time state school.
 It closed on 31 December 1967.
 It was on Bunya Mountains Road just north of the Yamsion Hill Road (approx 26.9832°S 151.5852°E).